rfrht/PY2RAF/review-ft-710.md

 # Review: Yaesu FT-710 under the perspective of a FT-991A user.
+(WIP)
 ## Introduction
 I've been a [happy FT-991A user](https://github.com/rfrht/FT-991A/wiki/Review-FT-991A) since 2019.
 And now...
 The FT-710.
 I started writing this review with a bit less than a month operating the FT-710.
 Here are my ramblings.